delaitl/Metasurface-Radiation-Pattern/README.md

 This antenna is designed to radiate a broadside pencil beam at a frequency f = 17[GHz].

 After a theoritical analysis, the Co-Polar and Cross-Polar radiation pattern is analysed.
-The used code to get the graph is not provided in the repository.
+The code used to get the graph is not provided yet in the repository.

 Happy reading :)